bnewell/bnewell.github.io/projects.md

 title: Projects
 permalink: /projects/
 ---
-> Test : this should be a block quote.. no reason not to be

 **AutoCollage**
-> A free and simple to use collage creation tool designed for the desktop to combine many different images with minimal effort.
+A free and simple to use collage creation tool designed for the desktop to combine many different images with minimal effort.
 * [Project Website](http://relabit.com/autocollage)
 * [Github](https://www.github.com/bnewell/autocollage)